What is Automotive BDC Software?

 - Provides you with real-time agent dashboards

-- Call recording and performance tracking is managed
+- Call recording and performance tracking are managed

 What they don’t do: They are not full CRMs.
 They sit on top of your existing system.